Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 An operating system with virtual memory will provide each process with its own address space.

-You can check process id's with `ps -a` and check their memory layout with eg `cat /proc/892/maps`
+You can check process id's with `ps -a` and check their memory mappings with eg `cat /proc/892/maps`

 <img width="859" height="962" alt="image" src="https://github.com/user-attachments/assets/20d8cb6f-93b5-4a21-83ca-df201a73cfc6" />